Did ‘Animaniacs’ Have Surprising Queer Elements Hiding in Plain Sight All This Time?

-Last week, the world rejoiced as Hulu announced they had just ordered two brand new seasons of Animaniacs.
-The quintessential ’90s cartoon was particularly known for including jokes for adults as well as kids.
-Their multi-layered sense of humor made the show so popular.
-However, while Animaniacs had lots for adults, they tended to stay away from queer narratives … or did they?
+The quintessential ’90s cartoon, Animaniacs, was particularly known for including jokes for adults as well as kids.
+Its multi-layered sense of humor is what made the show so popular.
+But while Animaniacs had lots for adults, it tended to stay away from queer narratives … or did it?

 A brief Animaniacs primer